Walk...

 When we feel like another person is blocking our desires, we get upset.
 We are not really depending upon God to fulfill our desires as in James 4.

-“From where do wars and fightings among you come?
-Is it not from this, from your lusts which war in your members?
-You desire, and do not have.
-You murder, and are jealous, and cannot obtain.
-You fight and war, yet you have not because you ask not.
-You ask and receive not, because you ask amiss, that you may spend it upon your lusts.”
+“Where do wars and fights come from among you?
+Do they not come from your desires for pleasure that war in your members?
+You lust and do not have.
+You murder and covet and cannot obtain.
+You fight and war.
+Yet you do not have because you do not ask.
+You ask and do not receive, because you ask amiss, that you may spend it on your pleasures” (James 4:1-3).

 Conflicts will happen.
 Do we handle people selfishly?

 Everyone needs unconditional love; only the Spirit of God in us can do that.
-When I say unconditional love, I do not mean just lay down and let people walk all over us, nor do I mean give everyone everything that they ask for, even if it is wrong.
-What I mean is to interact with them not out of selfish motives, but out of love.
+When I say unconditional love, I do not mean that we need to just lay down and let people walk all over us, nor do I mean that we need to give everyone everything that they ask for, even if it is wrong.
+What I mean is that we need to interact with them not out of selfish motives, but out of love.

 Selfishness says: